dam/limelm/README.md

 As LimeLM not providing yet a demo environment, you will need to use your own product version to implement new functionalities:

-* create a conf.yml file under the project root directory that will containes your personal `api_ key` and `version_id`.
+* create a conf.yml file under the project root directory that will contain your personal credentials `api_key` and `version_id`.
-* nether share that file via your source control tool.
+* never share that file via your source control tool.
-* write new test (cf. other tests as examples on how to use VCR for mocking the HTTP requests), launch them with the command `rake spec MODE=live`.
+* write a new test (cf. other tests as examples on how to use VCR for mocking the HTTP requests), launch them with the command `rake spec MODE=live`.
-* Once VCR generated the fixtures, anonymize them (replace every api_key, version_id, key ids and values by fake data).
+* Once VCR generated the fixtures, anonymize all credentials (replace every api_key, version_id, key ids and values by fake data).

 ## Disclaimer